 As chart 2 shows, of the funding that went to Black, Asian and Minority Ethnic organisations:

-- 3% on other projects (including arts and community cohesion),
+- 3% on other projects (including the arts)

 3. Project focus